In brief

 Amnesty's work on the issue

-We campaign for a world where human rights can be enjoyed by everyone, no matter what situation they are in.
+We campaign for a world where human rights can be enjoyed by everyone, no matter what situation they’re in.
 Amnesty has championed the human rights of refugees, people seeking asylum and migrants for decades.

 Read MoreAmnesty campaigns to make sure governments honour their shared responsibility to protect the rights of refugees and people seeking asylum.
 We condemn any policies and practices that undermine the rights of people on the move.

 With our campaigns, we put pressure on governments to honour their responsibility to protect every single person’s rights.
-They must make sure that refugees, people seeking asylum and migrants are safe, and are not tortured, discriminated against or left living in poverty.
+They must make sure that refugees, people seeking asylum and migrants are safe, and aren’t tortured, discriminated against or left living in poverty.

 In 2022, we travelled to Canberra with diaspora groups representing people from Ukraine, Afghanistan and Myanmar, and we met with various members of the Australian Parliament to ask for more help for people fleeing their homes.

-We pushed hard, and while we didn’t get the outcome we wanted, the previous government did announce a special intake of an additional 16,500 places for people from Afghanistan.
-We are making progress.
+We pushed hard, and while we didn’t get the outcome we wanted, the previous government did announce a special intake of an additional 16,500 places for people from Afghanistan, over a 4 year period.
+We’re making progress.

 CloseWhat needs to happen

 In the latest federal budget announcement in May 2023, despite promises to raise the humanitarian intake, it stayed exactly the same.
-It is crucial that we raise our collective voices and hold them to their promise.
+While an announcement was made in October to increase the program to 20,000, this is still short of the government’s commitment to 27,000.
+It’s crucial that we raise our collective voices and hold them to their promise.

 What Amnesty recommended